sarahmk125/flask-model/README.md

 - Include CI/CD tools like CircleCI to make the deployment of a new image easier
 - Improve environment handling, outside of the __init__ file in /app.
 - Use elastic IP for the ECS cluster so the signup flow can be re-exposed, without running a script offline for security.
+- Functionally, implement a backend with wrapper model retraining methods that can be filled with any model code.
+- Functionally, allow models to be private to a particular user, or exposed to all users.